BorderlandsTexasPoetryReview/www.borderlands.org/about.md

 permalink: /about/
 ---

-*Borderlands: Texas Poetry Review* is a literary journal based in Austin, Texas that publishes poetry along with photographs, reviews and essays.
+*Borderlands: Texas Poetry Review* is a literary journal based in Austin, Texas that publishes poetry along with a visual art series, reviews and essays.

 Our four-color cover features the work of area artists.
 The journal's mission is to publish work of merit that shows an awareness of connection -- historical, social, political and spiritual.